-Concrete tiles can simulate the appearance of traditional clay tiles, wood shake, slate, and stone.
+Concrete tiles can simulate the appearance of traditional clay tiles, wood shakes, slate, and stone.
 Like clay, concrete tile surfaces can be textured or smooth, and tile edges can be ragged or uniform.
 They are resistant to hail, wind, and fire, making them a very safe roofing material when properly installed.

 Top Concrete Tile Roof Manufacturers and Suppliers: